This page describes the methods and parameters of

 If set, the camera will follow the given copy.

 follow is set to a copy.
 Setting one of these to

 false will disable automatic camera in a given direction.

 follow is set to a copy.
-Sets the frame inside which the copy will be kept, in game pixels.
+Sets the frame inside which the copy will be kept, in UI coordinate system.
 Can be set to

 null so the copy is set to the center of the screen.